Everything You Need to Know About Fascia and Fascial Treatment

 How do I try Fascial Treatment?

-Call our clinic to book an appointment with our Registered Massage Therapist Yulia Agarkov.
-She will do a brief assessment and customize your massage therapy appointment to you and your unique condition.
+Call our clinic to book an appointment with our Registered Massage Therapist Yulia Agarkov, or book an "enhanced" massage online.
+Yulia will do a brief assessment and customize your massage therapy appointment to you and your unique condition.
 If you both agree fascial treatment is right for you, she would be happy to make this part of your massage therapy session.

 Learn more: About Fascia, Physiopedia